Get

 Many restaurants are willing to accommodate special requests (such as for quiet tables) from pet parents who call ahead to let establishments know that their pets will accompany them.
 Some shops even have canine-friendly dishes on the menu to please four-footed guests.

-Seeing leashed dogs in German shopping malls and stores is common, but pets are generally prohibited from supermarkets and bakeries.
+Seeing leashed dogs in German shopping malls and stores is common, but pets are generally prohibited in supermarkets and bakeries.
 While dogs are sometimes welcome in relatively quiet bars, it’s not uncommon for some proprietors to prohibit canine entry.
 Bars with lively atmospheres are sometimes off-limits to canines since the atmosphere is not well suited to having dogs around.
 Most places that don’t welcome dogs post signs outside.

 man and his dog at a pet store